-At NEWEA encourage we all who care about water quality—young people, educators, businesses and communities—to learn how to improve and sustain the health of our water environment.
+At NEWEA we encourage all who care about water quality—young people, educators, businesses and communities—to learn how to improve and sustain the health of our water environment.

-Take advantage of our educational resources.
+Take advantage of our educational resources and tools.

 — Elementary to secondary school-level water cycle presentations